raspberrypilearning/beating-heart/en/step_2.md

 --- task ---

-**Look**: Look at your potentiometer.
+Look at your potentiometer.
 Notice the dial on the top that allows you to turn it clockwise and anti clockwise.

 You will also notice that your potentiometer has **three** pins.